 Conclusion

 The journey towards sustainability in the marine sector is both necessary and challenging.
-By adopting clean energy, improving operational efficiency, and fostering environmental stewardship, the industry can mitigate its environmental impact and contribute to a healthier planet.
+By adopting clean energy, improving operational efficiency, and building environmental stewardship, the industry can mitigate its environmental impact and contribute to a healthier planet.
 It requires a concerted effort from governments, businesses, and communities worldwide to turn the tide towards a sustainable marine future.

 Read more about: Climate Adaptation in Maritime: Navigating Future Challenges